jewlf/getting_cleaning_data_project/README.md

 + Activity   = character field, containing one of the 6 activities
 + Subject    = character field, ranging from 1 to 30
-+ Variable   = character field, what parameter was measureed
++ Feature    = character field, what parameter was measureed
-+ Average    = numeric field, the average of the variable measurements for the indicated Activity and Subject
++ Average    = numeric field, the average of the feature measurements for the indicated Activity and Subject

-Ordering is by Activity, Subject and Variable name
+Ordering is by Activity, Subject and FEature name

 Emjoy!
 Jim